The Dawn of a New Dystopian Nightmare: Are Truly Unskippable Ads Coming?

 I hope I’m wrong.
 I hope my thought experiment remains just that.
 We’ll just have to wait and see.
 Oh and don’t forget to blink…..

-If you like what we do on this blog and you want to show some extra appreciation and help keep us running feel free to buy me a coffee: ko-fi.com/skeptical7th
+If you like what I do on this blog and you want to show some extra appreciation and help keep it running feel free to buy me a coffee: ko-fi.com/skeptical7th